qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/04_geometry.rst

 Geometry Construction
 =====================

-There are several options how to create a geometry:
+There are several options for creating a geometry:

 * from coordinates::